Email to/from SMS¶

 email@example.com or an entire domain e.g.

-@example.com if your whole organisation should be able to send messages this way.
+@example.com, if you want your whole organisation to be able to send messages this way.

 If you whitelist